DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownList/1 Configuration/grouped.md

         // ...
     }];

-You can supply data to this structure using the **DataSource** object's [group](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/group.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group') option.
+You can supply data to this structure using the **DataSource** object's [group](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/group.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group') property.

 [note]Only one-level grouping is supported.